tuohybuoy/BI_Guardrails_Project/README.md

 The filter controls currently show all values in the dataset, which makes it easy to choose filter combinations that match no data.
 For example, it's possible to filter the data to Fall 2019 courses and get an empty chart because no data is available.

 The remedy is to populate the filter dropdowns dynamically with selections that match at least one data point.
 Business-intelligence tools like Tableau can do this automatically, but R and Shiny require custom code to make this work.

-#### Include Links to Course, Subject and Instructor Webpages

-If the tool doesn't doesn't directly include course or instructor background information in the analysis, it could at least provide links to that information for interested users.

 ## Handy Links